-No, a FEBS Long-Term Fellowship is not granted to a scientist who is receiving a grant from sources other than the FEBS Fellowship or a salary from sources other than the host institute (see next FAQ), irrespective of how insignificant these funds may be.
+No, a FEBS Long-Term Fellowship is not granted to a scientist who is receiving a grant from sources other than the FEBS Fellowship or a salary from sources other than the host institute (see next point), irrespective of how insignificant these funds may be.
 If, however, the scientist’s salary is to be suspended for the duration of his/her stay at the host institute, then a Long-Term Fellowship may be granted.

 Can the host institute provide additional funds on top of the fellowship, for example so that legal minimum income levels are met?

 Yes, the host institution may provide additional top-up funds in cases where the stipend granted is below the minimum income for a postdoctoral researcher defined by law in the host country or for other reasons acceptable to FEBS.